crossroads/ffcrm_mailchimp/README.md

 Obviously, your webhook address needs to be a publicly accessible url.
 Mailchimp won't know where to go if you use localhost!
 However, if you'd like to try out this plugin on your local machine, I've found the ngrok proxy service invaluable.
 Just make sure you understand what is / does before using it!

-Final step: ensure delayed_job is running and you're good to go.
 Start creating/editing contacts and Mailchimp should be updated automatically and vice-versa.

 ## Admin buttons